 The hypotensive effects of most antihypertensive drugs are increased when administered with diuretics and other antihypertensives.
-Many drugs can interact with the antihypertensive drugs and decrease their effectiveness oxidase monoamine inhibitors, antihistamines. and antidepressants, sympathomimetic bronchodilators).
+Many drugs can interact with the antihypertensive drugs and decrease their effectiveness (eg, antidepressants, monoamine oxidase inhibitors, antihistamines, and sympathomimetic bronchodilators).
 When the ACE inhibitors are administered with the NSAIDs, their antihypertensive effect may be decreased.
 Absorption of the ACE inhibitors may be decreased when administered with the antacids.
-Administration of potassium-sparing diuretics or potassium concurrently with the ACE inhibitors may cause hyperkalemia.
+Administration of potassiumsparing diuretics or potassium supplements concurrently with the ACE inhibitors may cause hyperkalemia.
 When the angiotensin II receptor agonists are administered with NSAIDs or phenobarbital, their antihypertensive effects may be decreased.